Kanban-Zai/kanban-zai-version-1.0/settings-team/team-norms.md

 As a team you are required to record sanctions, but only with a QUORUM.
 It should never be recorded why a team member is working for you currently or no longer working for you.

-## OPTIONAL TEAM NORMS AND EXTENDING KANBAN-ZAI

-Team Norms are your path to making Kanban-Zai fit your team, and even change with the team and the times.
-Here are a few that you can adopt when you first begin with Kanban-Zai.
-Longer term they may not fit, but in the beginning they will help a lot.

 #### BACKPORTING
 In many cases cards are generally estimates (guesses) of what needs to be done.
 You just dont know what you dont know sometimes.
-However during the course of the work you may drop something, add something or change someting about the card.
+However during the course of the work you may drop something, add something or change something about the card.
 Record this change, split out new cards or combine existing ones.
 The goal of backporting is for the card to represent what was done rather than what was asked for.

+## OPTIONAL TEAM NORMS AND EXTENDING KANBAN-ZAI

+Team Norms are your path to making Kanban-Zai fit your team, and even change with the team and the times.
+Here are a few that you can adopt when you first begin with Kanban-Zai.
+Longer term they may not fit, but in the beginning they will help a lot.

 #### SPEED LIMIT
 Limit the amount of work in play at any one time.
 It is to easy to get caught up in just pumping out work.